Hokitika Golf Club

 Westward Ho! is the only out hole that runs truly perpendicular to the ocean, all others being parallel or nearly parallel.
 An elevated tee ensures the 154-yard par three seventh hole plays slightly downhill.
 Once here, you have reached the furthest hole on the course.
 Putting out, you begin your journey back.

 Our favorite hole on the out nine was Seaside, the 348-yard par 4 ninth.
 Luckily there is more room left than it looks like off the tee as I again pulled another tee shot.
 Menekse drove down the right side which left her with an uneven lie for her second shot.
 Keeping her head down, she made solid contact with her three-wood on her way to another net par.

 According to Mr. George Peper and Mr. Malcolm Campbell, authors of one of our favorite golf books True Links, there are only 246 true links golf courses in the world.
-And Hokitika Golf Club is one of nine true links golf courses of New Zealand!
+And Hokitika Golf Club is one of nine true links golf courses in New Zealand!

 As any links player can relate to, we began playing in relatively calm winds that changed in the middle of our round.
 Our refreshing warm gentle breeze was replaced by a cold wind, which to be honest, made us relieved to finish the Home hole.